JackTheEngineer/Drone/README.md

 they are provided with the GNU-GPL3 freedom.
 With the current use of the XMC-4500 Infineon-ARM-hardware, the **binaries are NOT GNU-GPL3-Free**.
-If you share the compiled binaries, you have to provide the infineon and the ARM licensinc notes found in the top sections of every file of "XMC_Libs" and "CIMSIS_Libs".
+If you share the compiled binaries, you have to provide the infineon and the ARM licensing notes found in the top sections of every file of `XMC_Libs` and `CIMSIS_Libs`.
-I know, that i cannot provide everything GNU-GPL3 free, but everything from the hardware part, i want you to extensively use and modify.
+I know, that i cannot provide everything GNU-GPL3 free, but everything apart from the hardware part, i want you to extensively use and modify.
 Probably there is a License supporting this kind of configuration.
 I haven't read enought about different types of licences.